-Action Progress Outcome Future Action Evidence Creation of the RP Group retreat Advising The timeline and QFE2-08 arc and with Advisors Curriculum was communication preliminary and Coaches to established and topics QFE2-09 communication initiate the distributed to established in plans. student journey advisors and the Advising QFE2-10 - arc.
+Action Progress Outcome Future Action Evidence Creation of the RP Group retreat Advising The timeline and QFE2-08 arc and with Advisors Curriculum was communication preliminary and Coaches to established and topics QFE2-09 communication initiate the distributed to established in plans. student journey advisors and the Advising QFE2-10 arc.
 The Deans coaches across Curriculum will Salesforce pilot of Equity and the campus. be incorporated QFE2-11 to provide Student Services into the work of proactive and led advisors and Faculty Student Success responsive coaches in the Counseling Teams.
 The interventions development of creation of a intention is to and support to an Advising Counseling reach out to students from Curriculum to Milestone students at each the moment they establish critical Curriculum to phase of the enter the College communication inform and student journey until they milestones. support the - connection, complete their Advising entry, progress, educational goal The RCCD Curriculum and Office did not completion/trans approve the ition. adoption of the Salesforce Educational technology.
 Advisors will work with a team of Peer Advisors to disseminate communications.
 First The Engagement First-year, new The Holistic QFE2-12 implementation Center began college students Student Support of offering one-on- to Norco Survey (HSSS) QFE2-13 communication one received will be updated plan with appointments personalized with benefits- success and registration contacts focused support navigators for workshops for connecting them program first-year new students. to services and language as students supports suggested by the The college identified Hotep Equity launched a through the Audit. revised online HSSS beginning orientation that in Winter 2021.

 Action Progress Outcome Future Action Evidence Collaborative work with CTA on faculty roles as navigators Recruitment and training for faculty included a Holistic Student Support Survey (HSSS).
 Engagement Center Staff created communication templates for first-year students using survey results.
-Collaboration between the Guided Pathways lead and the CTA to establish faculty positions to support student success team development Creation of an Instructional, Equity, and Counseling Faculty Guided Pathways Coordinator positions with dedicated reassign time with CTA approval as well as Project Teams for short term faculty participation Future ActionAutomationprogrammingand workflowsoftware will beused to expandthis studentneedsassessment andresponse servicebeyond theonboardingprocess.Implementationof Career andAcademicPathwaydepartmentmeetings andCAP Hour eventprogramming toengage facultyas careernavigators.Opportunitiesfor professionaldevelopment asfacultynavigators at theEquity in GPSummit in Fall2023 QFE2-14 QFE2-15 QFE2-16 Communication plans modeled after first-year plans First-year non- exempt student needs are assessed during orientation in the areas of career development, financial education, student support needs, campus Each first-year non-exempt student receives a custom support plan based on their responses to the Holistic Student Support Survey (HSSS).
-Holistic Student Support Survey questions are scanned regularly and updated as services or contact people change.
-QFE2-17
+Collaboration between the Guided Pathways lead and the CTA to establish faculty positions to support student success team development Creation of an Instructional, Equity, and Counseling Faculty Guided Pathways Coordinator positions with dedicated reassign time with CTA approval as well as Project Teams for short term faculty participation Automation programming and workflow software will be used to expand this student needs assessment and response service beyond the onboarding process.
+Implementation of Career and Academic Pathway department meetings and CAP Hour event programming to engage faculty as career navigators.
+Opportunities for professional development as faculty navigators at the Equity in GP Summit in Fall 2023 QFE2-14 QFE2-15 QFE2-16 Communication First-year non- Each first-year Holistic Student QFE2-17 plans modeled exempt student non-exempt Support Survey after first-year needs are student receives questions are plans assessed during a custom support scanned orientation in the areas of career plan based on regularly and their responses to the Holistic updated as services or development, financial Student Support contact people education, Survey (HSSS). change. student support Survey (11333). change. needs, campus